RoiceOgalesco/Ogalesco-git101/README.md

 # Ogalesco-git101
-"This is my first commitss"
+"This is my first commit"